moriahm7942/Persistence-of-Memory/README.md

 ### Downloading data files

 The data required to reproduce the analyses are available through the Supplementary Materials of the Manuscript.
-Download all data files and place them in `/Supplemental Tables/`
+Download all data files and place them in the `/Supplemental Tables/` directory.

 ### Running the code